dutertetimes/dutertetimes.github.io/news/_posts/2016-08-15-20160815T042706-President's Speech During Oath-Taking of Government Appointees.md

 ---
-title: President's Speech During Oath-Taking of Government Appointees
+title: "President's Speech During Oath-Taking of Government Appointees"
 date: 2016-08-15T04:27:06UTC
 excerpt: Speech of the President after the oath taking of fourty two government appointees held in Malacañang Palace on 15 August 2016.
 layout: post